elliottlawson/converse/docs/guide/view-support.md

 - Explore [Conditional Logic](/guide/conditional-logic) to make your prompts dynamic
 - Learn about [Message Types](/guide/messages) and when to use each
-- See [Examples](/examples/basic-chat) of view-based prompts in action
+- Create your own view-based prompts for complex AI interactions